SoftwareAG/c8y-docs/content/edge/operation-bundle/troubleshooting.md

 Following are the supported command line arguments which can be used while invoking the script.
 More than one of the supported arguments can be used simultaneously.

-* -h or --hardware: Allows the script to collect only the hardware information
+* -hw or --hardware: Allows the script to collect only the hardware information
-* -s or --software: Allows the script to collect only the software information
+* -sw or --software: Allows the script to collect only the software information
-* -c or --cumulocity: Allows the script to collect only the cumulocity information
+* -c8y or --cumulocity: Allows the script to collect only the cumulocity information
+* -h: Displays the help message

 ##### Monitor